HojdaAdelin/Eleven-Terminal/README.md

 [G++ guide](https://code.visualstudio.com/docs/cpp/config-mingw)\
 [VS Code](https://code.visualstudio.com/)

+### If the icon.res is not recognized while build the app
+### Run the code from Builder/icon.txt in terminal and try build again

 # Other tehnic to build the app

 G++ isn't the only way to build this project.\